bidpivot/email-validator-react/README.md

 ***Here's how it works:***

 1. Type in the person's name and domain name, it will suggest around 50 different possible email address combinations.
+Expand the options if person has a nickname or abbreviation. e.g. Bradley => Brad

 2. Copy those addresses into the bcc of a new email in gmail.